 Press-on nails are a type of faux fingernail you can apply right at home.
 As the name suggests, they're meant to be pressed onto the natural nail bed, attaching either with glue or a peel-and-stick adhesive.
 They come in various designs, colors, and shapes, allowing you to bypass painting your nails and potentially even filing them.

 How do you apply press-on nails?

-Start with clean, polish-free nail beds, then remove any oily residues with rubbing alcohol or nail polish remover.
+It's always best to read the instructions that come with the specific nails you're using, but here is some general advice: Start with clean, polish-free nail beds, then remove any oily residues with rubbing alcohol or nail polish remover.
 Once you have the proper sizes picked out for each finger, coat one nail bed at a time with glue.
 Then align the fake nail and press it down firmly, holding for about 20 seconds.
 (For peel-and-stick nails, just peel off the backing, then press it on.)
 Repeat on each remaining nail.